-This section introduces a number of significant ongoing illnesses and explores how ongoing illnesses may impact on a student's performance and participation in college life.
+This section introduces a number of significant ongoing illnesses and explores how ongoing illnesses may impact on a student's performance and participation in university life.
 Here, the main focus is to suggest ways in which you as a staff member can support students with ongoing illnesses manage their role of being a student.

 - Difficulties that may be experienced by university students with ongoing illnesses